-6.7.1 The Finance Committee shall consist of nine members appointed by the Moderator for three-year staggered terms.
-Members of the Committee shall hold no other Town office except as otherwise herein specifically provided or as specifically provided in a vote of Town Meeting establishing an ad hoc committee.
+- 6.7.1 The Finance Committee shall consist of nine members appointed by the Moderator for three-year staggered terms.
+Members of the Committee shall hold no other Town office except as herein provided.
 The Finance Committee shall consider all municipal questions for the purpose of making reports and recommendations to the Town in accordance with M.G.L. c.
-39, section 16.

-6.7.2 Before a warrant for a Town Meeting is published, the Town Manager shall transmit a copy thereof to the Chairman of the Finance Committee, and such Committee shall hear all citizens known to it to be interested in any article of the warrant, and shall confer or consult with such departments, officers, committees or employees as may have information concerning the subject matter of the articles in the warrant, following which the Committee shall return the warrant to the Selectmen, together with their recommendations thereto which shall be included with a copy of the warrant when published for distribution.
+39, section 16. - 6.7.2 Before a warrant for a Town Meeting is published, the Town Manager shall transmit a copy thereof to the Chairman of the Finance Committee, and such Committee shall hear all citizens known to it to be interested in any article of the warrant, and shall confer or consult with such departments, officers, committees or employees as may have information concerning the subject matter of the articles in the warrant, following which the Committee shall return the warrant to the Selectmen, together with their recommendations thereto which shall be included with a copy of the warrant when published for distribution.